MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample3.md

 ![DicomTagViewer](/images/tutorials/testing/DicomTagViewer.png "DicomTagViewer")

 ### Defining the test data
-In TestCaseManager open the testcase Python file via *Edit File*.
+In TestCaseManager open the test case Python file via *Edit File*.

 Add a list for test data to be used as input and a prefix for the path of the test data as seen below.